-PRICE (HS Workshop): $242 More about prices, refund policy etc.
+PRICE (HS Workshop): Fall prices coming soon!
+More about prices, refund policy etc.

--Courses may be cancelled due to low enrollment.
-You will be notified by email if cancellations occur.
+Courses may be cancelled due to low enrollment.
+Students will be notified by email if cancellations occur.

 HSX 021: Observational Drawing for Portfolios